Lemoncode/angular-architecturing-apps/02-getting-started/notes.md

 <button mat-button>Click me!</button>
 ```

-If we run our application now, we can find out that this not working.
+If we run our application now, we can find out that this is not working.
 We have to import the related module in order to make this working.

 Update `app.module.ts`